hghcomphys/simulational-physics/README.md

 # Simulations
-This repo contains a collection of computer simulation in physic in particular using molecular dynamics simulations.
+This repo contains a collection of computer simulations in physics mainly in context of molecular dynamics simulations.

-See each directory for scripts and more details.
+Please see each directory for scripts and more details.